adcoin-project/AdCoin-old/README.md

 ----------------

 AdCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 600000 blocks
- - ~84 million total coins
+ - 100000000 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 25 coins per block
- - 2016 blocks to retarget difficulty
+ - Premine amount	70000000 coins (why? www.getadcoin.com)

-For more information, as well as an immediately useable, binary version of the AdCoin client sofware, see http://www.adcoin.org.
+For more information, as well as an immediately useable, binary version of the AdCoin client sofware, see http://www.getadcoin.com.

 License
 -------